Harimus/Harimus.github.io/about.md

 * Share some projects I've done in my work & spare-time that I think could be worth sharing to some people.
 Probably software stuff in robotics, or hobbies

+I don't use Twitter that much because it overwhelms me.
+But I might post stuff now and then if you found anything on this site interesting [Twitter](https://twitter.com/DanOgawaLil)